habi/zmk-tooth-cohort-method-manuscript/manuscript.md

 #### Root canal extraction

-It was of paramount importance for the analysis to visualize the root canal space inside the tooth.
+It was of paramount importance for the analysis to visualize the root canal system inside the tooth.
 We thus wrote a function to extract the root canal based on its appearance in the axial slices of the datasets.
 By using an automated Otsu thresholding implemented in *scikit-image* [@doi:10.7717/peerj.453] on each slice of the datasets, we separated the tooth from the background.
 By inversion of the image we select all that is not tooth.
 From this, we remove all the pixels that touch the image border i.e. the air surrounding the tooth, with the [`clear_border`](https://scikit-image.org/docs/dev/api/skimage.segmentation.html\#skimage.segmentation.clear_border) function.
-We further removed speckles with an area of less than 64 pixels and closed holes with an area smaller than 100 pixels in the remaining image data to extract the root canal space from inside the tooth (with the [`remove_small_objects`](https://scikit-image.org/docs/dev/api/skimage.morphology.html\#skimage.morphology.remove_small_objects) and
+We further removed speckles with an area of less than 64 pixels and closed holes with an area smaller than 100 pixels in the remaining image data to extract the root canal system from inside the tooth (with the [`remove_small_objects`](https://scikit-image.org/docs/dev/api/skimage.morphology.html\#skimage.morphology.remove_small_objects) and
 [`remove_small_holes`](https://scikit-image.org/docs/dev/api/skimage.morphology.html\#skimage.morphology.remove_small_holes) functions, respectively).
 Datasets of the root canal have again been written to disk for further analysis and display.
-Since these are binarized datasets, we were able to store them on disk very efficiently, with the total size of all 104 datasets containing only the root canal space being only 309 MB.
+Since these are binarized datasets, we were able to store them on disk very efficiently, with the total size of all 104 datasets containing only the root canal system being only 309 MB.
 Display of the datasets for visual assessment was done with *itkwidgets* (version 0.21.1) [@doi:10.5281/zenodo.3974615], permitting a basic 3D visualization of each tooth for quality control (an example is shown in Figure @fig:3ditkwidgets).

 ![Basic 3D visualization directly from our preparation and analysis pipeline.